 Land held for future development consists of parcels of lot acquired by the Group for future real estate development.
-This account consists of:
+As of March 31, 2014, this account consists of land held by CLC and CCC.

 9. ADVANCES TO SUPPLIERS AND CONTRACTORS